Jkharrison/BreadthFirstSearch/README.md

 # BreadthFirstSearch
-My PC implementation of BreadthFirstSearch for AI course
+My implementation of BreadthFirstSearch for AI course 22 dimensional space to solve puzzle